Fred Taral

-Frederick J. "Fred" Taral (August 2, 1867 – February 13, 1925) was an American Hall of Fame jockey.
+Frederick J. Taral (August 2, 1867 – February 13, 1925) was an American Hall of Fame jockey.

 Jockey career

 Taral began his career in racing in the 1880s at small racetracks in Oklahoma.

 In 1883, he rode his first competitive thoroughbred in a race at Washington Park.

 By 1889 he was among the 24-member jockey colony at the Fair Grounds Race Course in New Orleans and competed in his first Kentucky Derby.

 According to The Boston Post, he was the highest-earning jockey in the US in 1894, with an estimated combined payout of US$20,000.
 Reports published at the time suggested he had even completed one season with a broken arm.

 New York State's passage of the Hart–Agnew anti-betting law in 1908 resulted in racetracks statewide struggling to stay in business.
 As a result, many stable owners, trainers, and jockeys began leaving to work in Europe.
 Fred Taral left racing in the United States and riding in Austria-Hungary won the 1908 Königspreis (King's Prize), the most important race in that country.
 He also rode and trained in Germany where he rode Macdonald to victory in the 1909 Deutsches Derby.
 He returned home following the outbreak of World War I.